National Bank of Canada FI Boosts Stock Position in Intuit Inc. (NASDAQ:INTU)

 Wall Street Analysts Forecast Growth

 Several brokerages recently weighed in on INTU.
-Barclays lowered their price objective on Intuit from $585.00 to $480.00 and set an “overweight” rating for the company in a research report on Friday, May 20th.
-Wells Fargo & Company lowered their price objective on Intuit from $635.00 to $550.00 and set an “overweight” rating for the company in a research report on Wednesday, May 25th.
+Deutsche Bank Aktiengesellschaft lowered their price objective on Intuit from $650.00 to $625.00 in a research report on Wednesday, May 25th.
+Oppenheimer lowered their price objective on Intuit to $476.00 in a research report on Wednesday, May 25th.
 BMO Capital Markets lowered their price target on Intuit from $550.00 to $475.00 in a research report on Wednesday, May 25th.
-William Blair restated an “outperform” rating on shares of Intuit in a research report on Wednesday, May 25th.
-Finally, The Goldman Sachs Group lowered their price target on Intuit from $715.00 to $615.00 and set a “buy” rating for the company in a research report on Thursday, April 14th.
+Barclays lowered their price target on Intuit from $585.00 to $480.00 and set an “overweight” rating for the company in a research report on Friday, May 20th.
+Finally, Bank of America lowered their price target on Intuit from $650.00 to $530.00 and set a “buy” rating for the company in a research report on Wednesday, May 25th.
 One equities research analyst has rated the stock with a hold rating and twenty-one have issued a buy rating to the company’s stock.
 According to MarketBeat, Intuit has an average rating of “Moderate Buy” and a consensus target price of $561.17.

 Intuit Company Profile